trellisconnect/savvy-sdk-docs/README.md

       // Otherwise, leave undefined.
       experience: undefined,

-      // OPTIONAL: Set this value to true if you would like to skip the intermediary login interview questions
+      // OPTIONAL: Set true to skip qualification questions (e.g. "Do you remember your login?") prior to the credentials page.
       directLogin: false,

       // OPTIONAL: onConnect(connectionId, metadata)